wang-research/VASC/README.md

 + tensorflow 1.1.0
 + keras 2.0.6

-We recommend to install the newest Anaconda.
+We recommend to install the newest Anaconda from https://www.continuum.io/downloads.